ramparvathaneni1/selenium-toDos-walkthrough/README.md

 Locate and Click the "Finished the List!"
 Button:

-The test locates the "Finished the list!" button on the web page using an XPath expression and clicks it to initiate the list clearing process.
+The test locates the "Finished the list!" button on the web page using an [XPath expression](https://www.selenium.dev/documentation/webdriver/elements/locators/#xpath)and clicks it to initiate the list clearing process.

+***Wait? why are we using xpath?
+Take a moment to discuss the current issue we face.
+We have two button elements on our page if we write our test to select by css element of button our test will click on the first button that is reference!
+Our project currently has a flaw..
+There are no css classes or Id's in order to differentiate the two.
+We are using XPath in this example because our web page lacks unique CSS classes or IDs to distinguish between the two button elements.
+XPath allows us to precisely target the "Finished the list!" button without ambiguity***

+**Note There are other ways to also differentiate between two elements by not using the xpath we are however taking this opportunity to also introduce the xpath method in selenium**

 ```javascript
 const finishedButton = await driver.findElement(selenium.By.xpath('//button[normalize-space()="Finished the list!"]'));